-One of the things we love about living in the Eastern Cape (also locally known as ‘the adventure province’) are the numerous game parks scattered through the province.
-This post will take you to the Addo area, which is home to the Addo Elephant National Park.
-The Park is one of the largest South African National Parks (SANParks), covers five different biomes and hosts the Big 7 – lion, leopard, buffalo, rhino, elephant, southern right whale and the great white shark (we saw your Big 5 Kruger and raised you by two 😉 ).
-The Park includes a Marine Protected Area.
-Addo sees hundreds of thousands of tourists annually.
+The Addo Elephant National Park is one of the largest South African National Parks (SANParks).
+Addo covers five different biomes and includes a Marine Protected Area.
+The park hosts the Big 7 – lion, leopard, buffalo, rhino, elephant, southern right whale and the great white shark (we saw your Big 5 Kruger, and raised you by two 😉 ).
+It is also one of the most visited SANParks parks, welcoming hundreds of thousands of tourists annually.

 South Africans: R69 per adult per day (R35 per child per day)